forestgrape/coronavirus/index.md

 So an interspecies infection denotes a transmission without spread in the new species.
 If these infections occur frequently the new species becomes a host but not a natural host.
 Frequent infections give the virus strain opportunity to adapt to the new host.
 The host therefore may become part of a life cycle of a possibly new virus strain which is then an [interspecies jump]

 #### observed interspecies infections
-* all occurences where [interspecies jumps](#interspecies-jumps) occured at least one interspecies infection must have occured.
-But it is likely that many interspecies infections occured before the jump happened.
+* all occurrences where [interspecies jumps](#interspecies-jumps) occurred at least one interspecies infection must have occured.
+But it is likely that many interspecies infections occurred before the jump happened.
 * Infections of Humans:
-    There are quite a few reports on that BCoV regulary cause infections in the human intestines.
+    There are quite a few reports on that BCoV regularly cause infections in the human intestines.
 Most of them are based on EM images and serological evidences.
 However since most groups couldn't cultivate the viruses and there's some doubt [citations on the way].
     - The HECV-4408 coronavirus was isolated from a child having diarrhoea [Zhang et al](#zhang94)